Skip to main content

 How Microsoft wants Orion to change Dynamics CRM

 Dart described three main areas of improvement the CRM team was has pursued in the 2013 release - process, mobility, and enterprise collaboration.
-And at a more basic level, they also wanted to be able to say they have added value for the end ...
+And at a more basic level, they also wanted to be able to say they have ...

 FREE Membership Required to View Full Content: